Make a list of what you expect, then talk about it

-The last five items highlight the importance to students of intellectual investment in them and their work.
+The last five items highlight the importance to students of a supervisor’s intellectual investment in the student and their work.
 As long as trust is maintained on both sides, the relationship flourishes.
 However, when one or both members of the relationship break that trust - possibly unwittingly - the relationship can quickly become fraught with difficulty.
 At this point, options become reduced and can lead to ending the relationship by changing supervisors (which must be done through the formal mechanisms, to avoid any ambiguity with regard to responsibility).
 Ideally, ongoing review of respective expectations can help avoid such a circumstance developing.

-- 2012-2013 Supervisory Surveys.
+2012-2013 Supervisory Surveys.
 Graduate and Postdoctoral Studies: McGill University.

-- Aspland, T, Edwards, H, O’Leary, J and Ryan, Y. (1999).
+Aspland, T., Edwards., H, O’Leary, J., & Ryan, Y. (1999).
 Tracking new directions in the evaluation of postgraduate supervision.
 Innovative Higher Education, 24(2), 127-147.

-- Barnes, B. (2010).
+Barnes, B. (2010).
 The nature of exemplary doctoral advisors' expectations and the way they may influence doctoral persistence.
 Journal of College Student Retention, 11(3), 323-343.

-- Gardner, S. (2009).
-Conceptualizing success in doctoral education: perspectives of faculty in seven disciplines.
+Gardner, S. (2009).
+Conceptualizing success in doctoral education: Perspectives of faculty in seven disciplines.
 The Review of Higher Education, 32(3), 383-406.

-- McAlpine, L., & McKinnon, M. (2012).
+McAlpine, L., & McKinnon, M. (2012).
 Supervision–the most variable of variables: Student perspectives.
 Studies in Continuing Education, iFirst article, 1-16.